TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-reservationmanagement-requestinvoices.md

 ### To download your invoice from Azure portal (.pdf)

-* Select your subscription from the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page in Azure portal as [a user with access to invoices](https://docs.microsoft.com/azure/billing/billing-manage-access).<br>
+* Select your subscription from the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page in Azure portal as [a user with access to invoices](https://docs.microsoft.com/azure/billing/billing-manage-access).
-* Select **Invoices**.<br>
+* Select **Invoices**.
 * Click **Download Invoice** to view a copy of your PDF invoice.
-If it says **Not available**, see [Why don't I see an invoice for the last billing period?](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date#noinvoice)<br>
+If it says **Not available**, see [Why don't I see an invoice for the last billing period?](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date#noinvoice)

 ### To get your invoice in email (.pdf)

 * Select your subscription from the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page.
-Click **Invoices** then Email my invoice.<br>
+Click **Invoices** then Email my invoice.
 * Click **opt in** and accept the terms.
-You will have to opt in for each subscription you own<br>
-_Note:_ If you don't get an email after following the steps, make sure your email address is correct in the [communication preferences on your profile](https://account.windowsazure.com/profile).<br>
+You will have to opt in for each subscription you own _Note:_ If you don't get an email after following the steps, make sure your email address is correct in the [communication preferences on your profile](https://account.windowsazure.com/profile).

 ### To download your usage from the Account Center(.csv)

-* Sign into the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the [Account Admin](https://docs.microsoft.com/azure/billing/billing-subscription-transfer#whoisaa)<br>
+* Sign into the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the [Account Admin](https://docs.microsoft.com/azure/billing/billing-subscription-transfer#whoisaa)
-* Select the subscription for which you want the invoice and usage information<br>
+* Select the subscription for which you want the invoice and usage information
-* Select **Billing History**<br>
+* Select **Billing History**
-* Select **View Current Statement** to see an estimate of your charges at the time the estimate was generated.<br>
+* Select **View Current Statement** to see an estimate of your charges at the time the estimate was generated.
 * Select **Download Usage** to download the daily usage data as a CSV file.
-If you see two versions available, download version 2.<br>
+If you see two versions available, download version 2.

 Instead of [downloading your invoice](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date) every month, you can now opt-in to receive your invoice statement attached to your monthly billing email: [Azure invoices emailed direct to your inbox](https://azure.microsoft.com/blog/azure-email-invoices/) <br>

 ### Unable to see invoice for the last billing period

 Some possible reasons you might not see an invoice :

 * You have a monthly credit amount with your subscription that you didn't exceed or you have a Free Trial.
-An invoice is only generated when you owe money.<br>
+An invoice is only generated when you owe money.
-   * It's less than 30 days from the day you subscribed to Azure.<br>
+* It's less than 30 days from the day you subscribed to Azure.
 * The invoice isn't generated yet.
-Wait until the end of the billing period.<br>
+Wait until the end of the billing period.
 * If you're not the Account Administrator, older invoices may not be available to you.<br>

 ## **Recommended Documents**